• Skip to main content

 Zion Narrows Campsites

-There are twelve numbered sites in the Zion Canyon between Deep Creek intersection and Big Springs (See Map Above).
-Only one-night stays are allowed in the canyon and overnight trips must start from Chamberlain’s Ranch.
+There are twelve numbered sites in Zion Canyon, located between the Deep Creek intersection and Big Springs (See Map Above).
+Only one-night stays are allowed in the canyon, and overnight trips must start from Chamberlain’s Ranch.

 Make sure to check out the photos of the 12 campsites in the Narrows.